-Share classes (if applicable):
+Share classes:

 The characteristics and eligibility criteria for the various share classes are set out in the SICAV's prospectus.

 The different share classes may:

-- Apply different distribution policies (distribution or accumulation); - Be denominated in different currencies; - Be subject to different management fees; - Be subject to different subscription and redemption fees; - Have a different nominal value; - Be systematically hedged against risk, either partially or in full, as set out in the prospectus.
+- Apply different distribution policies (distribution or accumulation); - Be denominated in different currencies: - Be subject to different management fees; - Be subject to different subscription and redemption fees; - Have different nominal values: - Be systematically hedged against risk, either partially or in full, as set out in the prospectus.
 This hedging process is performed using financial instruments that reduce the impact of the hedging transactions on the other share classes of the UCITS to a minimum; - Be reserved for one or more distribution networks.

-Shares in the SICAV can be merged or split by decision of the extraordinary general meeting.
+Be merged or split by decision of the extraordinary general meeting.

-Shares may be subdivided on decision of the board of directors into tenths, hundredths, thousandths, ten-thousandths or hundred-thousandths, referred to as fractional shares.
+Shares may be subdivided on decision of the board of directors into tenths, hundredths, thousandths or tenthousandths, referred to as fractional shares.